Picture of the penis

 - Micropenis.
 An abnormally small penis, present from birth.
 A hormone imbalance is involved in many cases of micropenis.

 - Penile warts.
 The human papillomavirus (HPV) can cause genital warts on the penis.
 HPV warts are highly contagious and spread during sexual contact.

 - Penile cancer.
-Cancer of the penis is very rare in the UK Circumcision decreases the risk of penis cancer.
+Cancer of the penis is very rare in the UK.
+Circumcision decreases the risk of penile cancer.